Word@Work, Let God's Word energise your working day!

 Those people are zealous to win you over, but for no good.
 What they want is to alienate you from us, so that you may have zeal for them.
 It is fine to be zealous, provided the purpose is good, and to be so always, not just when I am with you.
 My dear children, for whom I am again in the pains of childbirth until Christ is formed in you, how I wish I could be with you now and change my tone, because I am perplexed about you!
 (NIVUK)

-Paul was passionate about their spiritual welfare, even though the churches had rejected him and his gospel.
-The inner pain of their spiritual defection was, to Paul, as personal and inescapable as labour pains.
-He knew that they would be safe if they were trusting only in Christ, and not on legalistic religious observance.
+Paul was passionate about their spiritual welfare, even though the churches had rejected him and his gospel (Galatians 3:1-5).
+But Paul knew that the seed of the gospel was still potent and would produce real spiritual life in some.
+The inner pain of their spiritual defection matched the frustrated inner conviction that the gospel seed must be allowed to grow so that they would be properly formed into the image of Christ.
+To Paul it was as personal and inescapable as labour pains to a pregnant woman.
 They needed to desire Christ and allow Him to dwell in them so that they became like Him.

 Prayer